Where can I apply for a traineeship?

 Are traineeships recognised by employers?

-Employers do recognise traineeships as a valuable scheme.
-Many exciting, large businesses are now using traineeships as part of their recruitment process to find those best suited to the roles on offer.
+Yes, employers see traineeships as valuable.
+Many large and reputable businesses use traineeships as part of their recruitment process to find potential candidates.

 How long does it last?